 - All items must go in loose; plastic bags must never go in your recycling bin.

 - Small plastic lids need to be removed and put in the general waste bin.

-- Metal lids can go into the recycle bin, but aluminium wine caps can't.
+- Metal beer bottle lids can go into the recycle bin, but aluminium wine caps can't.

-- Lightly rinse items before putting in the bin.
+- Lightly rinse soiled items before putting in the bin.

 - Flatten boxes and cans so they take up less space.